Bluedot-Innovation/Bluedot-PointSDK-Xamarin-iOS/README.md

 1. [Cocoapods](https://cocoapods.org)
 2. [Objective sharpie](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/binding/objective-sharpie/)
 3. [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/)
+4. Same Xcode version as was used for SDK build

 ## Building
 Below are basic steps to build a wrapper.
 Currently it uses `Xamarin.Swift4` NuGets.
 However, in the future it requires an update.